Job Execution (with Slurm)

 module load mymodule

-# The Slurm variable SLURM_SUBMIT_DIR points to the directory where
+# The variable SLURM_SUBMIT_DIR points to the directory from where this

-# Copy all (new/changed) contents from the scratch space to the job working
+# Copy created/changed files (using rsync) from the scratch space to

 exit 0